Roadway workers are not protected

-The LILEE Systems MOW Collision Avoidance Solution is designed to provide a higher level of safety and accountability both on and off the railroad tracks.
-Through the integration of on-track vehicle location information with the PTC dispatching system, the solution eliminates human errors associated with vehicle incursions into other’s work zones or leaving their own work zones and entering into unauthorized sections of track.
+The LILEE Systems MOW Collision Avoidance System is designed to provide a higher level of safety and accountability both on and off the railroad tracks.
+Through the integration of on-track vehicle location information with the PTC dispatching system, the system eliminates human errors associated with vehicle incursions into other’s work zones or leaving their own work zones and entering into unauthorized sections of track.

 - A maintenance vehicle enters un-authorized track sections

 - A maintenance vehicle is approaching the authority limits

 - The authority granted to a maintenance vehicle is about to expire

 - The distance between two maintenance vehicles is lower than the pre-defined safety distance

 - A maintenance vehicle speed is higher than the allowed speed

 Figure 1 The Onboard VDU for Driver Assistance